Welcome to the Physical Education Department

 Department Courses

-• GCSE Physical Education
+• GCSE Physical Education (Level 2)

-• BTEC First Award in Sport
+• BTEC First Award in Sport (Level 2)

-• GCE Physical Education
+• A Level Physical Education (Level 3)

-• BTEC National Foundation Diploma in Sport
+• BTEC National Foundation Diploma in Sport (Level 3)

-• BTEC National Diploma in Sport
+• BTEC National Diploma in Sport (Level 3)

 1. Increase knowledge and promote positive attitudes to health and fitness.